 Increasing employment and improving conditions for growth of small and medium-sized enterprises are important for a country that practically lost its business world with the collapse of socialism 20 years ago.
 In collaboration with USAID, we are funding two major projects that help small and medium-sized companies increase their production, employ more people and find new markets.
 Read about the FIRMA project with a focus on tourism, forestry and metal and FARMA, which focuses on the food and agriculture sector.

 We also work a lot with local development organisations operating in regions with high unemployment.
 The activities aim to influence the structural factors that are important to the business environment, employment, women's economic participation and to get access to European markets.
-In 2013, we intend to start a "challenge fund" to involve the private sector and the large Bosnian diaspora in Sweden in the development efforts.

 Sustainable Infrastructure and better environment